prioritizr/surveyvoi/README.md

 Please cite the *surveyvoi R* package when using it in publications.
 To cite the latest development version, please use:

 > Hanson JO, Bennett J (2020). surveyvoi: Survey Value of Information.
-R package version 0.0.8.
+R package version 1.0.0.
 Available at <https://github.com/jeffreyhanson/surveyvoi>.

 Usage
 -----

-Here we will provide a short example showing how the *surveyvoi R* package can be used to prioritize funds for ecological surveys.
-In this example, we will generate plans for conducting ecological surveys (temred "survey schemes") using simulated data for 6 sites and 3 conservation features (e.g. bird species).
-To start off, we will set the seed for the random number generator to ensure you get the same results as shown here, and load some R packages.
+Here we provide a short example showing how to use the *surveyvoi R* package to prioritize funds for ecological surveys.
+In this example, we will generate plans for conducting ecological surveys (termed "survey schemes") using simulated data for six sites and three conservation features (e.g. bird species).
+To start off, we will set the seed for the random number generator for reproducibility load some R packages.

 ``` r
 set.seed(500)